| Availability: | |

 Sizing & Compatibility Guide

-Selecting the correct ANSI 3196 Bearing Protector is essential for ensuring proper sealing performance and extended bearing life.
+Selecting the correct ANSI 3196 Bearing Shield is essential for ensuring proper sealing performance and extended bearing life.
 Use the guidelines below to quickly identify the right size for your equipment.

 Compatible Pump Manufacturers